devopvoid/webrtc-java/docs/guide/audio_devices.md

 ---

-This example demonstrates how to set up a WebRTC peer connection with audio device selection capabilities.
-For more information, refer to the [webrtc-java documentation](https://github.com/devopvoid/webrtc-java).
+## Conclusion

+This guide has walked you through the process of implementing audio device selection in your WebRTC application.
+By implementing these capabilities, your application can provide users with greater control over their audio experience, accommodating different hardware setups and preferences.
+For more advanced audio processing options, consider exploring the audio processing APIs available in this documentation.